Sanjith-14/Sanjith-14/README.md

 # 💫 About Me:
-A budding software engineer and an optimistic person looking for a challenging position that offers a positive atmosphere to learn and implement new skills and technologies.
+A Software engineer with a passion for learning new technologies, and building user-friendly solutions

 ## 🌐 Socials: